Childcare Volunteer Program in Cambodia - Phnom Penh

 Childcare centres in Cambodia are typically underfunded and need volunteers to help provide more attention to children.
 Developing life skills and strong support networks in a safe and nurturing environment encourages children to build lives where they’re more likely to fulfill their potential.
 Early exposure to the English language can also help them continue with their education and have a wider range of job opportunities later in life.

-Why do Childcare volunteering in Cambodia with IVHQ?
+Why do Childcare volunteering in Phnom Penh with IVHQ?

 When you volunteer on the Childcare project in Cambodia, you’ll be adding value to the local community, while also developing personally and professionally by: